dice-group/dice-ckanext/README.md

 ## Installation

-Go into the Docker console:
+To go into the Docker console:

 docker exec -it ckan bash

-Steps:
-source $CKAN_VENV/bin/activate && cd $CKAN_VENV/src/
-rm -rf ckanext-dice-customization-master/
-rm dice-customization-master.zip
-wget -O dice-customization-master.zip https://github.com/tohardik/ckanext-dice-customization/archive/refs/heads/master.zip
-unzip dice-customization-master.zip
-cd ckanext-dice-customization-master/
-pip install -r requirements.txt python setup.py install cd ..

 To install ckanext-dice-customization: